 PhillyChapbookReview.org Submissions (header)

+Review submissions and queries are always open.
+Philly Poetry Chapbook Review accepts unsolicited submissions of completed chapbook reviews by email.
 Writers interested in reviewing or interviewing on assignment can query the editor with a little about yourself and clips if you have them.

 Specific guidelines for each category can be found below.
 There are no fees.

-(Last update: 5/10/2024)
+(Last update: 1/4/2025)

-Contributor Submission Guidelines:
+Contributor Submission Guidelines

 • Our goal is to publish criticism and analysis that doesn’t feel too academic.
 Our target audience is people who enjoy books so much that they want to read about the books they read.
 We want to make that both an educational and an enjoyable experience.